OneMoonlight/fist/README.md

-# fist
+# FIST: Financial Irresponsibility and Stupidity Tracker
-Financial Irresponsibility and Stupidity Tracker
+more text to come